Republic of Angola

 Corridor Significance

 Lourenço's vision for the corridor extends beyond infrastructure rehabilitation.
-He sees the corridor as the centrepiece of Angola's transformation from an oil-dependent economy — petroleum has historically accounted for over 90 percent of export revenue — into a diversified logistics, mining, and manufacturing hub.
+He sees the corridor as the centrepiece of Angola's transformation from an oil-dependent economy into a diversified logistics, mining, and manufacturing hub.
 The Port of Lobito expansion, the Lobito Refinery Complex, and the Benguela Railway rehabilitation all flow from this presidential priority.

-Lourenço personally championed the LAR concession award to the Trafigura-led consortium, the initial DFC financing, and the EU Global Gateway commitment.
-His government's diplomatic engagement with the United States, European Union, and neighbouring countries has been instrumental in assembling the international coalition backing the corridor.
-The December 2025 US-DRC Strategic Partnership relied significantly on Angolan facilitation.
+Lourenço's government backed the LAR concession award to the Trafigura-led consortium, the initial DFC financing, and the EU Global Gateway commitment.
+Angolan diplomatic engagement with the United States, European Union, and neighbouring countries has been important in assembling the international coalition backing the corridor.
+December 2025 U.S. announcements on DRC/Rwanda minerals and rail transactions were made in the context of the Washington Accords, where DFC described Angola's role in regional peace and infrastructure diplomacy as strategically important.

 Anti-Corruption Campaign